bu-etl/Lab-Instructions/SOPs/TFPX-101 CROC 1x2 Module Gluing.md

 Run the script and follow the prompts that pop-up.
 Select the precise option for measuring the fiducials.
 After the script completes, save the survey log file, which is found in the logs directory (`./gantry-config-bu/Logs/`).

-### Step 7: Weigh module
+### Step 6: Weigh module

-You can now pick the module up with a vacuum pen and weigh the module with the high precision scale.
+You can now pick the module up with a vacuum pen and weigh the module with the high precision scale following a similar process as the earlier weighing.
 Record the mass and subtract off the sum of the earlier measurements of the individual components.

-The result will be the weight of the total glue applied.
+$m_{\text{glue}}=m_{\text{glued module}}-(m_{\text{SRA}}+m_{\text{HDI}})$

+Record this value.

-### Step 8: Update the Purdue DB
+### Step 7: Update the Purdue DB

-Log into the Purdue DB and navigate to the entry for the module you are currently assembling.
-Change the status to "Glued" and upload the assembly and survey log files to the notes section.

-**Caleb: A bit more detail here since the Purdue database is not the most intuitive to use.
-At least mention which button to click from the home screen "Inspect part (read/write)".**
+Log into the Purdue database ([login page](https://www.physics.purdue.edu/cmsfpix/Phase2_Test/main.php)) and login.
+Here's what to do from there:

+1. Click the "Inspect part (read/write)" button
+2. Type in the serial number of the module you're assembling into the "Serial #" field (e.g. RH0136)
+3. Click the search button (pressing enter won't work)
+4. Click the "Edit" button on the left side of the module's entry
+5. Click the "Status" dropdown and change it to "Glued"
+6. Scroll down to the "Add data" section
+7. Next to the "Add data" button, click "Browse..." and select the assembly log file
+8. Type "Assembly log file:" in the description field
+9. Click the "Add data" button
+10. Repeat steps 6-9, but with the survey log file (type "Survey log file:" in description field)

 ### Next steps